astronomer/docs/astro/cli/troubleshoot-your-local-airflow-environment.md

 For example, the Airflow CLI command for listing connections is `airflow connections list`.
 To run this command with the Astro CLI, you would run `astro dev run connections list` instead.

-Running `astro dev run` with the Astro CLI is the equivalent of running `docker exec` in local containers and then running an Airflow CLI command within those containers.
+`astro dev run` is the equivalent of running `docker exec` in local containers and then running an Airflow CLI command within those containers.

-:::tip
+:::info

 You can only use `astro dev run` in a local Airflow environment.
 To automate Airflow actions on Astro, you can use the [Airflow REST API](airflow-api.md).
-For example, you can make a request to the [`dagRuns` endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) to trigger a DAG run programmatically, which is equivalent to running `airflow dags trigger` in the Airflow CLI.
+For example, you can make a request to the [`dagRuns` endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) to trigger a DAG run programmatically, which is equivalent to running `astro dev run dags trigger` in the Astro CLI.

 :::